S1000-bit/Automated_Grading_System/README.md

-# Writing the README content to a readme.md file

 # Automated Grading Software

 This project provides an automated grading system that uses computer vision to assess answer sheets and a BERT transformer model to evaluate written answers based on similarity scores.